 With the loss of lots of wildlife in the park, reintroduction programs were set up and these have been very successful making the country a top Rwanda tour destination and Big Five host.

-In 1957, black rhinos were introduced from Tanzania, and Masai giraffes reintroduced from Kenya in 1986.
+In 1957, black rhinos were introduced from Tanzania, and Masai giraffes were reintroduced from Kenya in 1986.

 In 2009 the Rwanda Development Board and the African Parks Network entered into a 20-year renewable agreement for the joint management of Akagera National Park.
 Akagera Management Company was formed in 2010 as the joint management body for the park.